jhconning/Dev-II/index.rst

 .. _Reading list:  https://goo.gl/6Nvy4b
 .. _Syllabus: https://goo.gl/ZDoOJ5

-PLEASE VISIT THE GITHUB REPOSITORY FOR THE MOST UP TO DATE CONTENT (AS NOT EVERYTHING IS BEING RENDERED HERE)
+PLEASE ALOS VISIT THE GITHUB REPOSITORY FOR THE MOST UP TO DATE CONTENT (AS SOME CONTENT MAY NOT BE BEING RENDERED HERE)

 https://github.com/jhconning/Dev-II